Nuffield Australia 2015 Scholar

 “The use of private networks run either by businesses, communities or individuals are the key to linking rural communities to the faster, low latency, high data allowance internet services, and extending ground services to more remote communities currently covered by satellite only.”

-In terms of mobile coverage, Mr Graham’s research showed that there are only two key technologies available to improve mobile coverage, being either a femtocell device or a Cel-fi device.
+In terms of mobile coverage, his research showedthere are only two key technologies available to improve mobile coverage, being either a femtocell or a Cel-fi device.

-Mr Graham believes the opportunities provided by this technology will bring a new technological advancement age for agriculture by enabling online connected tools to be implemented.
+He believes the opportunities provided by this technology will bring a technological advancement age for agriculture by implementing online connected tools.

 But Mr Graham said one of the key benefits lies beyond the paddock.

 “It is so important that our rural communities get a level playing field and access to various online business tools, to online health and education resources and social connectivity.
 By ensuring that our rural areas are more liveable, we can ensure agriculture continues to grow,” he said.